President Obama urges civility in public discourse.

 F. Chuck Todd now happily reporting this on Mess NBC.

-Union bosses beating up black conservatives in St. Louis, Acorn, illegal alien marches?
+Code Pink, the new Black Panthers, union bosses beating up black conservatives in St. Louis, Acorn illegal alien marches.

 The trashing of the Tea Party movement for the last nearly two years, that's civil.